iamdeepak2005/bank_churn/README.md

 Start the backend server:

     ```bash
-    python app.py  # Or use any script for starting your server, depending on the framework (Flask/FastAPI)
+    python app.py  # Or use any script for starting your server, depending on the framework (Django)
 This will start the backend server (usually at http://localhost:5000).

 # Gemini Integration